 - 1. English Pleasure Horse or Pony Under Saddle: To be shown both ways of the ring at a walk, trot, and canter.
 To be judged on suitability of horse or pony to purpose, manners, and ability to give a safe, comfortable ride. - 2.
-English Pleasure Horse and Pony Trail Class: To be shown over and through obstacles simulating those found along a trail.
-To be judged on promptness and suitability to purpose with emphasis on manners.

-- 3. English Pleasure Park Mount Horse or Pony: To be shown at walk, trot, extended trot or similar gait and canter both ways of the ring.
+English Pleasure Park Mount Horse or Pony: To be shown at walk, trot, extended trot or similar gait and canter both ways of the ring.
 To be judged as to pleasurable handling and riding characteristics with emphasis on manners and gait.
 To back readily and stand quietly.
-May not be asked to hand gallop. - 4.
-English Pleasure Hack Horse or Pony: To be shown at a walk, trot, and canter with emphasis on a light rein.
-To be called on to negotiate a pattern or obstacles which might reasonably be encountered on a cross country pleasure ride included one or more 18" 2' jumps.
-To be judged on performance, manners, and suitability of mount to rider 50% on the flat and 50% on the obstacles. - 5.
+May not be asked to hand gallop. - 3.
 English Pleasure Horses and Ponies Over Fences: To be shown over obstacles and fences which might be found on a trail.
 Height to be 2' for horses and ponies.
 To be judged on willingness and on natural ability to jump, with emphasis on manners.
-Full points. - 6.
+Full points. - 4.
 English Pleasure Combination Hack Horse or Pony: To be shown both ways of the ring at a walk, trot, and canter.
 At least 8, if available, to jump 2 fences at a required height 2'.
 To be judged on manners, willingness, suitability to purpose and ability to give a safe, comfortable ride.
-Full points. - 7.
-Handy English Pleasure Horse or Pony: To be shown over a course with a minimum of 8 fences with at least one change of direction.
-Course might include at least one trot fence.
-A halt and back between fences on course is required.
-Height is 2' for horses and ponies.
-To be judged on manners, performance, willingness, and promptness.
 Full points.